cissna/jhu-course-evaluations-analysis/README.md

-# Previous Goal of this repo:
+# Previous Goal of this Repository:

 1. Web scrape to download pdfs for a given class in a given semester
     - DONE!